Browse Exhibits (8 total)

 The Ku Klux Klan (KKK) is an American white supremacist hate group.
 The first Klan emerged as a vigilante group in the South after the Civil War.
 During the first era of the Klan, the group actively terrorized and intimidated newly emancipated African Americans in the South from 1865 until it was suppressed in the early 1870s.
 Then in the 1910s, the Klan reemerged in Georgia.
 In the 1920s, this second manifestation of the Klan grew into a large national organization with thousands of members joining local chapters throughout the country including in New Jersey.

 This exhibit aims to explore the spaces of Rutgers University and the people behind the names that are most associated with it.
-As students of Rutgers, we feel that people deserve to know the family connections of the names they see every day.
-While researching these names, we found a strong connection between the early families of Rutgers College and the history of slavery in New Jersey.
-Thus, this exhibit features the family histories of prominent contributors to Rutgers University and gives insight into their lives with a particular emphasis on their relations to slavery.
-Through this, we hope to provide transparency on Rutgers University’s historic connections and dealings with slavery - and the names that are not remembered.
+As students of Rutgers, we feel that people deserve to know the true history of the names they see every day on campus.
+While researching these names, we found a strong connection between the early families of Rutgers (originally called Queen's College) and the history of slavery in New Jersey.
+Thus, this exhibit features the family histories of prominent contributors to Rutgers and gives insight into their lives with a particular emphasis on their relations to slavery.
+Through this, we hope to provide transparency on Rutgers University’s historic connections and dealings with slavery, and we seek to highlight the names of enslaved African Americans who are part of Rutgers history.

 “Hub City: Urban Slavery in New Brunswick, New Jersey” follows the lives of enslaved individuals of the Hub City through the early nineteenth century.
 This period was a time of incredible change and transformation in New Brunswick, which turned into a bustling center of trade.
 The international and interstate slave trade also grew into a part of the larger commercial enterprises in the area.
 Enslaved individuals moved between rural and urban landscapes, performed a variety of jobs, and lived an area where the lines between freedom and enslavement became blurred.
 The Act for the Gradual Abolition of Slavery in New Jersey changed the ways in which the slave trading industry operated, and changed the futures of many enslaved individuals in New Brunswick.
 Powerful individuals and organizations in New Jersey had conflicting ideologies on the institution of slavery, and these powers greatly affected enslaved individuals in the region.
 “Hub City: Urban Slavery in New Brunswick, New Jersey” tells the story of enslaved individuals who moved through the New Brunswick area, and the precarious circumstances they lived under during the early nineteenth century.